CapPow/Plant-Digitization-Project/docs/todo/Task List.md

 ~~* Modify Pandastables preferences windows to load preferences on start up, and save when they are modified.~~ ~~* Values to save in preferences:~~

+* Add handling for non-conforming or non-existant otherCatalogNumbers upon Import.

 Tasks:

+* Change label printing workflow from DataFrame > PDF to DataFrame > HTML (or XML, or Markdown, or Latex..) > PDF.
+In order to allow easy for a simple preview display frame.
+Ideally, updated as edits are made.
+This also allows for user selected label format output options beyond only PDF.

 * Clean up tkinter importing across all submodules, and consolidate all code in order to simplify the creation of binaries.